Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Introduction

 Here, $\lambda > 0$ controls the overall regularization strength, while $\alpha \in [0,1]$ balances the contribution of the $\ell_1$ penalty and the $\ell_2$ penalty.
 Setting $\alpha = 1$ recovers the Lasso, while $\alpha = 0$ yields ridge regression.
 This unified structure allows practitioners to interpolate between the two classical approaches within a single flexible framework.

-\textbf{\tt Adelie} \citep{adelie2024} is a novel Python package designed for efficiently solving lasso and group lasso problems.
+Adelie \citep{adelie2024} is a novel Python package (with a version in R as well) designed for efficiently solving lasso and group lasso problems.
 This package can handle large-scale inputs with greater computational efficiency than traditional solvers, and the package provides a suite of generalized linear model (GLM) classes.
-Benchmarks against other state-of-the-art solvers, such as \textbf{\tt glmnet}, demonstrate that \textbf{\tt Adelie} achieves faster speeds than other group lasso packages with equivalent accuracy.
+Benchmarks against other state-of-the-art solvers demonstrate that \textbf{\tt Adelie} achieves faster speeds than other group lasso packages with equivalent accuracy.
+On Lasso and EN problems, it performs comparably to the \textbf{\tt glmnet} R package.
 Additionally, \textbf{\tt Adelie} offers flexible parameter tuning, warm-start capabilities, and easy integration with standard Python data science workflows, making it powerful for high-dimensional regression tasks.

-Another notable feature of \textbf{\tt Adelie} is its ability to efficiently perform regression analyses on genome-wide association study (GWAS) datasets.
+Another notable feature of \textbf{\tt Adelie}, similar to \textbf{\tt snpnet}, is its ability to efficiently fit lasso and EN models on genome-wide association study (GWAS) datasets in Python.
 To handle the scale and complexity of such data, \textbf{\tt Adelie} introduces specialized file formats optimized for both memory efficiency and the speed of matrix operations.
 This design allows the package to process large-scale genotype and phenotype matrices that would otherwise exceed standard memory limits, enabling scalable analyses of GWAS data.